Indigenous People’s Heritage Month for Kids - 510 Families

 Visit a cultural center or museum.
 Families can learn about tribal lands and peoples throughout the state during a visit to cultural centers, events, and lands.
 Find lists here and here.

 Dine at an indigenous restaurant.
-Plan a date night or bring well-behaved kids to Cafe Ohlone or Wahpepah’s Kitchen, East Bay restaurants that celebrate indigenous food, culture, and community.
+Dine at an Indigenous restaurant!
+Plan a date night or bring well-behaved kids to Wahpepah’s Kitchen, an Oakland restaurant that celebrates Indigenous food, culture, and community.
+On your next visit to The Lawrence Hall of Science, enjoy Ohlone-inspired snacks, meals, and beverages at ‘ammatka Cafe, opening November 22, 2025.

 Shop indigenous artisans and businesses.
 The Indigenous Red Market in Oakland is a great place to start.
 Browse goods from artisans and vendors, plus enjoy the cultural performances of musicians and dancers.
 The market takes place on the first Sunday of each month.